gconzalo/TrabajoBasesDeDatos/README.md

-# Developing Django on Repl.it
+# Aquí debemos explicar nuestro trabajo

 - Fork this template to get started
 - Simply hit run to start the server